 The continuance of assistance, whether for a second or succeeding stage of study will be approved if the member of staff has passed the appropriate examination or has otherwise made satisfactory progress.

 Staff applying to study for a qualification with the University are normally entitled to a 50% fee remission.
-Such staff can also apply to Staff Learning & Development for financial support for 50% of the remaining course fees (up to £1000 annual limit).
-The remaining 25% funding will need to be made up by their employing area or through a personal contribution.
+Such staff can also apply to Learning & Organisational Development for financial support for 50% of the remaining course fees (up to £1000 annual limit).
+The remaining balance will need to be made up by their employing area or through a personal contribution.

 Time Off for Exams/Attendance at Mandatory Teaching Sessions/Allowances for Study Time

 Courses vary considerably in their content, delivery methods and demands on people’s time in terms of personal research and assessment.